Breaking the Vicious Cycle of Poverty with Water

 But when founder Martha Hoffman first traveled to Uganda in 2006, she saw the devastating effects of a water crisis: people who have to walk miles through unsafe areas every day, sometimes multiple times, to fetch water for their families.
 Water that is often dirty or unsafe to use.
 This simple act of drinking or using this contaminated water is the leading cause of death and disease across the country of Uganda and is responsible for the death of thousands of children every year.

 Armed with this knowledge and a determined heart, Martha started Call to Care Uganda and began bringing clean water to these communities in need.
-Over ten years, hundreds of volunteers, and more than 60 wells later, the organization is still hard at work helping make clean water dreams a reality.
+Almost 14 years, hundreds of volunteers, and more than 66 wells later, the organization is still hard at work helping make clean water dreams a reality.

 "CTCU Safe Water" Program